 The Past and the Future

-The CBA Africa Concours d’Elegance, now in its 47th year, is an annual event held on the last Sunday in September at the Nairobi Racecourse grounds and has become the classiest event on the Kenya Motor Sport calendar.
+The Africa Concours d’Elegance, now in its 50th edition in the annual series, is an annual event held on the last Sunday in September at the Nairobi Racecourse grounds and has become the classiest event on the Kenya Motor Sport calendar.

 The first anniversary of the Alfa Romeo Owners Club (Kenya) in 1971 was a matter of great pride for the members and drove the committee to plan an event to celebrate the organization’s first birthday.
 Inspired by the stylish lines of the Giulia coupes and Spider sports cars of the late sixties, the committee took note of Concours d’Elegance events held in many countries around the world.